 PROCEDURES RELATING TO FRAUD IN STUDIES

-The Degree Regulations of the University of Eastern Finland, Section 45, state the following:
+The Study Regulations of the University of Eastern Finland, Section 45 Cheating in studies, state the following:

-“A study attainment may be rejected if a student is guilty of study-related or research-related misconduct while completing the study attainment in question.
-Examiners shall have the right immediately to remove any student guilty of cheating from an exam.
-The study attainment shall also be failed in cases where cheating is discovered only after the exam.
-If the exam supervisor has interrupted a student’s exam due to disturbances or suspected cheating, the supervisor shall enter the reason for the interruption into the student’s exam papers, and also whether the student admits or denies making the disturbance or cheating.
+“A study attainment may be rejected if a student is guilty of study-related or research-related misconduct, while completing the study attainment in question.
+The exam’s supervisor shall have the right immediately to remove from the exam any student who is suspected of cheating or otherwise disturbs the exam.
+The study attainment shall also be failed in cases where cheating is only discovered after the exam.
+If cheating is suspected when an electronic exam system (e.g. EXAM) is used, the suspected cheating shall be evaluated by reviewing the video recording of the exam.
+If the exam supervisor has interrupted a student’s exam due to disturbance or suspected cheating, the supervisor shall enter the reason for the interruption into the student’s exam papers, and also whether the student admits or denies making the disturbance or cheating.

-In a case where a student is suspected of cheating or disturbing an exam, he or she must be offered the opportunity to be heard.
-After the student’s misconduct has been established to have occurred, it shall be reported in writing to the Dean or Director of the independent institute or service centre concerned, who shall decide on any further measures to be taken.
+In a case where a student is suspected of cheating or disturbing an exam, they must be offered the opportunity to be heard.
+If proven, the student’s misconduct shall be reported in writing to the Dean or the director of the academic unit concerned, who shall decide whether any further measures need to be taken.

-The Dean, the Director of the independent institute or service centre or the Director of Student and Learning Services may, at his or her discretion, report the case of cheating to the Rector, who may take the disciplinary action referred to in Section 45 of the Universities Act.”
+The Dean or the director of the academic unit may, at their discretion, report the cheating to the Rector, who may take the disciplinary measure(s) referred to in Section 45 of the Universities Act.”

 According to the Universities Act, Section 45: